Deltares-research/Rouveen-waterpasanalyse/README.md

      Further, some scripts in this folder write statistics of the spirit levelling measurements to new csv files.

 #### Parameter selection
-- Scripts in the analysis folder starting with 'write' or 'plot' have a seperate section at the beginning of the script to set the parameters to be plotted or written.
+Scripts in the analysis folder starting with 'write' or 'plot' have a seperate section at the beginning of the script to set the parameters to be plotted or written.
+This works as follows:
 - Among other parameters, a list with farmers is present in this section.
 You can decide for which farmers you want to make the figure.
 - The type of plot can be set with keyword plot.
 Possible values are "R" for referentieperceel or "D" for maatregelenperceel.
 - Other possible parameters in this section are season, year, transect.
 These are only present in some scripts for plotting.